 And it’s nice to have a dish that’s naturally gluten free and free of the top 8 allergens.
 You don’t have to make any fancy substitutions to serve this slaw.
 It’s naturally allergy friendly, which makes it easy on the cook!

-This Brussels sprout slaw has lots of shredded carrots, crunchy apples, pumpkin seeds, and is topped with a sweet and tangy dressing.
-It’s a delicious fall salad that’s naturally allergy friendly, too.
+This delicious slaw has lots of shredded carrots, crunchy apples, pumpkin seeds, and is topped with a sweet and tangy dressing.
+It’s a refreshing fall salad that’s naturally allergy friendly, too.
 If you can’t have mustard, go ahead and leave that out and just add a little more apple cider vinegar.

 If you buy the Brussels sprouts on a stalk, you will first have to use a sharp knife to remove them.
 If you buy them loose, then you will need to trim the ends.
 Remove any leaves that look dirty or damaged.
 Then place the sprouts in a bowl of water and let them soak for a few minutes before removing to pat them dry.